soundanalogous/Breakout/README.md

 Breakout
 ===

 Breakout enables rapid prototyping of browser-based applications that require physical inputs and outputs.
-Simply load StandardFirmata on your Arduino (or Arduino-compatible board) once and then use javascript (and html, css, etc) to use physical I/O with your web apps.
+Simply load StandardFirmata on your Arduino (or Arduino-compatible board) once and then write javascript to use physical I/O with your web apps.
 You can also load pages on capable tablets and phones (browser must support websockets) if they are on the same wi-fi network as the computer running the Breakout server.

 Breakout is currently only supported for Arduino 1.0 and higher.
 [Download Arduino 1.0](http://arduino.cc/en/Main/Software).